 Kentucky motorists, please listen to this.
 If you have been in a car accident, you may remember feeling pain on your neck after the incident.
 During car accidents, some of the most common injuries that passengers are likely to suffer from involve the neck or back.
-Neck injury is caused by sudden movement of the head sideways, forwards or backwards.
+Neck injury is caused by a sudden movement of the head sideways, forwards or backward.
 This is referred to as whiplash.
 The impact as the head suddenly moves may damage tendons and ligaments in the neck.

 How do we differentiate tendons from ligaments?

 Not sure what the difference is between tendons and ligaments?
 They are similar but have different purposes.
 Tendons are the sturdy, fiber-rich bands connecting our muscles to the bones.
 Ligaments, on the other hand, are fibrous tissues that connect two bones together at a joint.

 How do you know you have whiplash?

 The symptoms include neck pain and stiffness, headaches, and tenderness over neck muscles.
 Note that these symptoms may not develop right away.
 It can take six to 12 hours after an accident before you start to feel any of them.
 This means you might have driven for hours before you noticed something is wrong with your neck.
 You are likely to finish any errands the day of your accident but might hurt in the following days.
 Tests and scans aren’t usually required when diagnosing whiplash.
 You will need to describe your symptoms to your general physician.
 Make it a point to visit your trusted medical professional, who then will examine your neck.
 The range of movement you can do with your neck is likely to be assessed as well.
 Your doctor will likely take an x-ray, computerized tomography (CT) or magnetic resonance imaging (MRI) to see if they can locate your injury.

 The good thing with whiplash is that it eventually gets better on its own or after you have had basic treatment.
 Here are few tips to recovering fast from whiplash: